nabeel-oz/qlik-py-tools/docs/Prophet.md

     Date as ds,
     [Count 2011] as y,
     '' as holiday_names,
-    Temperature & '|' & Season as added_regressors,
+    Temperature & '|' & Weather as added_regressors,
     '' as regressor_args,
     'freq=D, cap=10000, floor=0, return=all, load_script=true' as args
 RESIDENT [day];